daredloco/live-controls/README.md

 ## User Groups System
 A System handling user groups and permissions based per ranks

-### Todo
+### Content
-- Add usergroups to database
-- Add usergroups Middleware
-- Add function to add usergroups with artisan(?)
+- Usergroups table
+- Middleware for routes to check if user is in group (usergroup:group_key)
+- Middleware for routes to check if user is admin (admin).
+Admin group can be set in config and Master can be set as well
+- Artisan commands to add group and add/remove user from group: livecontrols:addgroup, livecontrols:setgroup, livecontrols:unsetgroup

 ## User Permissions System